Seal and Expunge Your Criminal Record

 Protecting your reputation after an arrest is extremely important.
 The process of sealing and expunction can be long, complicated and very frustrating.
 Forms are available online for individuals to apply to have their records sealed and expunged but hiring an experienced attorney can save a lot of time and prevent endless frustration.
-The Law Firm of Powers Sellers & Finkelstein, PLC has over 20 years of combined experience defending clients charged with all levels of crimes.
+The Law Firm of Powers Sellers & Finkelstein, PLC has over 25 years of combined experience defending clients charged with all levels of crimes.
 All Criminal Charges are serious and you need a skilled Attorney to seal and expunge those records today.
-Call us for a free evaluation at (727) 531-2926 anytime, 24-7!

 A criminal history is secured and inaccessible when it is sealed by a court order.
 In order to obtain the court-order sealing your record, you must meet certain eligibility requirements and follow the application and petitioning process set out in Section 943.059, Florida Statutes.
 To be eligible for the sealing of your criminal history record, the following criteria must be met:

-- You must never have been adjudicated guilty of a criminal offense or comparable ordinance violation, and must never have been adjudicated delinquent (as a juvenile) for committing any felony or a misdemeanor specified in 943.051(3)(b), Florida Statutes;
+- Never have been adjudicated guilty of a criminal offense or comparable ordinance violation, and must never have been adjudicated delinquent (as a juvenile) for committing any felony or a misdemeanor specified in 943.051(3)(b), Florida Statutes;

-- You must not have been adjudicated guilty of or adjudicated delinquent for committing any of the acts that stem from the arrest or alleged criminal activity that is the subject of the petition to seal your record;
+- Not have been adjudicated guilty of or adjudicated delinquent for committing any of the acts that stem from the arrest or alleged criminal activity that is the subject of the petition to seal your record;

-- You must not have previously had a criminal history record sealed or expunged anywhere;
+- Must not have previously had a criminal history record sealed or expunged anywhere;

 - You cannot have any petition to seal or petition to expunge pending before any court;